Hybrid Search

 Composite Scoring

-Each retrieved memory receives a final composite score based on three weighted signals:
+Each retrieved memory receives a final composite score based on three weighted signals, normalized to [0, 1]:

 Exponential decay based on time since the memory was last accessed.
 Recently accessed memories score higher.